 We don’t really know why dogs hate the smell of citrus but the most logical explanation is that the acidic fruit burns their sensitive noses.

 Apparently what smells refreshing to us is definitely not for dogs.

-For us, vinegar is great for cooking or cleaning but for dogs, its smell is too acidic to handle.
+Vinegar is an item found in most kitchens, great for cooking and cleaning but for dogs, the smell is too acidic to handle.

 Dogs are more vulnerable to vinegar than they are to citrus, and most dogs will not stay in a spot where they can smell the vinegar.

 The dog’s powerful and extremely sensitive sense of smell can’t tolerate the smell of vinegar, no wonder why it is part of every homemade dog repellent.

 Using vinegar as a dog repellent is one thing but spraying a dog directly with it is just cruel, the strong nose of dogs can’t handle most acrid smells that don’t particularly seem strong to us.

 Hot chili is quite an obvious dog repellent, while cutting a chili if we inhale some, it irritates us, you can only imagine what it does to dogs.

 The powerful smell of the chili irritates dogs and causes them to sneeze and itches their noses, using it directly on a dog Is considered animal abuse.

 Chilli is one of the items that can be found in any household and could hurt your dog so be careful when cooking not to harm your partner.